-The NLC states that the agreements and decisions already made up to and including day X+35 should be definitively acquired (e.g. decision on electronic voting), unless it concerns an agreement that has become devoid of purpose and explicitly indicates the corona virus as reason for the agreement (e.g. agreements concluded over the past few weeks to organise postal voting).
+The act states that the agreements and decisions already made up to and including day X+35 are definitively acquired (e.g., decision on electronic voting or the (increased) number of mandates).
+However, an agreement that you have concluded up to and including day X+35 at company level and that explicitly relates to the consequences of the coronavirus COVID-19 pandemic (e.g., an agreement that you have concluded over the past few weeks to organise postal voting because you have introduced telework in your company on a large scale or because you had many absences) has become invalid, unless the parties who concluded the agreement agree otherwise.

-12.3 What if I have not received a single candidate list on day X+35?
+12.1.3 What if you have not received candidate lists?

-Only if you have not received a single candidate list (and this for any personnel category) may you already stop the current election procedure.
-You will have to complete the formalities in this respect (posting of the message regarding termination and uploading this on the web application of FPS Employment).
+Only if you have not received a single candidate list (and this for any personnel category) may you stop the current election procedure as from day X+36.
+However, you will have to complete the formalities in this respect: posting of the message regarding termination and uploading this on the web application of FPS Employment.
+Appeals against the decision on complete cessation can be lodged after the period of suspension of the election procedure.

-If you have received at least one candidate list (even if there is only one candidate), you must suspend the procedure as from day X+36.
+If you have received at least one candidate list (even if there is only one candidate), you should have suspended the election procedure as from day X+36.
+For now, you may not take any further steps.
 You will have to resume the procedure as from the new day X+36.